 And now for my announcements.
 James Taylor was on “Ellen”.

-He was on who?
+He was on what?

 Geez mom, don’t you know who Ellen DeGeneres is, the lesbian talk show host?